nmfs-stock-synthesis/workflows/README.md

 ## What is in workflows?

 This repo contains a [collection of reusable workflows](https://github.com/nmfs-stock-synthesis/workflows/tree/main/.github/workflows) found helpful for the SS3 project.
+See [details on what these workflows do](https://docs.google.com/document/d/1hniPVEobdzEQqdIsAiHavZgze70TgGQzYiwP7T4SUWw/edit?usp=sharing).

 Looking for reusable workflows for R projects?
 These are now in [nmfs-fish-tools/ghactions4r](https://github.com/nmfs-fish-tools/ghactions4r).